Quick facts about Gum Problems

 Pharmaceutical or Surgical Options for Gum Problems

-There are three main types of medical treatments that can be used to treat chronic or advanced gum problems: hormone-regulating medication, root planning and dental surgery.
+There are three main types of medical treatments that can be used to treat chronic or advanced gum problems: hormone-regulating medication, root planing, and dental surgery.

 - Hormonal replacement therapy (HRT).
 This is a quick and strong way to combat all symptoms related to hormonal imbalance during the years leading up to menopause.
 However, it can entail serious side effects -like hard to control weight gain - and there is very strong evidence pointing to a link between HRT and an increased risk of breast cancer, ovarian cancer, and blood clots.

 - Oral contraceptives.
-When gum inflammation appears strongly related to PMS, it may be possible to control it y using oral contraceptive pills, since they can stabilize hormonal levels throughout the menstrual cycle, or make periods disappear altogether.
+When gum inflammation appears strongly related to PMS, it may be possible to control it using oral contraceptive pills since they can stabilize hormonal levels throughout the menstrual cycle or make periods disappear.
 However, this option is not suitable for women who are pregnant or breastfeeding.

 - Pocket reduction surgery (flap surgery).
-This is an ambulatory surgical procedure (requires local anesthesia) that involves cutting into the gum tissue to expose the dental roots, in order to perform more in-depth scaling and planning.
+This is an ambulatory surgical procedure (requires local anesthesia) that involves cutting into the gum tissue to expose the dental roots in order to perform more in-depth scaling and planing.